slu-soc5650/course-website/content/docs/course-onboarding.md

 ## Account Signups
 ### Get Started with the Discussion Board
 Discourse is an open source forum platform that we will be using this semester to stay in touch and host virutal office hours.
-You should recieve an email with registration information, and the site can be found [here](https://discuss.slu-ssds.org).
-Once you recieve the invitation and accept, you can update your profile by clicking on the profile icon in the upper right-hand corner and selecting the gear icon:
+You should receive an email with registration information, and the site can be found [here](https://discuss.slu-ssds.org).
+Once you receive the invitation and accept, you can update your profile by clicking on the profile icon in the upper right-hand corner and selecting the gear icon:

 ![](/images/discoursePreferences.png)